ContactCarson & Company, Inc.

 Even though the shrimp business strayed from his original career plans, Carson never looked back.
 The shrimp business was exciting and rewarding, and it appealed to his career goals at the time.
 Carson’s passion led him to pursue his own business, and his first investment was a shrimp boat that he himself operated for four years before deciding to venture into the processing and marketing aspects of the business as well.

 To handle his young company’s need for more space, in 1980, Carson purchased a mullet shed that had been devastated by Hurricane Frederick and would soon become what we know as Carson & Company today.
 The current facility is 80,000 total square feet including the main processing plant, cold storage, main office, packaging warehouse facility, and full-service maintenance shop.
-The plant processes fresh frozen shrimp, including, white headless shrimp, brown headless shrimp, straight peeled and peeled and deveined shrimp.
+The plant processes fresh frozen shrimp, including, white headless shrimp, brown headless shrimp, straight peeled and deveined shrimp.
 The company deals solely in domestic wild caught shrimp, with the ability to source all-natural and chemical-free products as needed.

 Their primary market is institutional foodservice, but they also sell to seafood markets, seafood delivery companies, and seafood distributors.
 Another source of business is other processors who buy product from Carson and Company, to help meet their own growing demands.